CryptechTest/minetest_doc_items/API.md

 For more information, read the recommendations for `doc.sub.items.set_items_longdesc` and `doc.sub.items.set_items_usagehelp`.

+#### Template texts
+For your convenience, a few template texts are provided for common texts to avoid redundancy and to increase consistency for somple things.
+You can use these as values in the setter functions.
+For more complex items, you should of course write your own texts instead.
+Read `init.lua` to see the actual texts.

+##### Long description
+* `doc.sub.items.temp.build`: For building blocks like the brick block in Minetest Game
+* `doc.sub.items.temp.deco`: For other decorational blocks.
+* `doc.sub.items.temp.craftitem`: For items solely or almost solely used for crafting

+##### Usage help
+* `doc.sub.items.temp.eat`: For eatable items using the `on_use=minetest.item_eat(1)` idiom
+* `doc.sub.items.temp.eat_bad`: Same as above, but eating them is considered a bad idea

 ### Forced and suppressed items
 By default, an entry for each item is added, except for items in the group `not_in_creative_inventory`.
 This default behaviour already covers most